 Drain smART - Working with local schools, Seaside interns promote environmental stewardship by providing local schools with supplies to paint storm drains; bringing attention to their connection with the sea.

-Goby - Through collaboration with interns and volunteers, the goal of this project is to create one or more fish, or other sea creatures, out of metal that can be filled with plastic and displayed in public areas.
+Goby - Through a collaboration with interns, schools, organizations, sponsors, and volunteers, the goal of this project is to create several fish, or other sea creatures, out of metal that can be filled with plastic and displayed in public areas.
 These pieces will bring awareness to the ever-increasing amount of plastic in our oceans while also providing a place to dispose of it.

 Websites, Marketing, PR, Social Media and Videos